MYassir95/Shops.io/README.md

 >React application that allows the users to look for shops within a set radius.

-This is my submission for the Hidden Founders' web coding challenge.

 ## Usage

 First, you must signup or login if you have already signed up.